jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Device Testing

 The website was tested on the following devices:
-- Xiaomi Redmi note 10 pro
+- Xiaomi Redmi Note 10 Pro
 - Windows 10 PC with a 24" MSI Curved gaming monitor

-In addition to testing on physical devices, the site was also tested using Google Chrome Developer Tools pre defined devices and also the responsive mode in which i would slowly increase the width of the screen to ensure resposiveness worked across all display sizes.
+In addition to testing on physical devices, the site was also tested using Google Chrome Developer Tools pre-defined devices and also the responsive mode in which I would slowly increase the width of the screen to ensure responsiveness worked across all display sizes.

 ### Browser Compatibility